Industry News

 Details on the Data

-For this dashboard, I used Microsoft Excel to scrape all the financial data from Starbuck’s financial statements going as far back as 2017.
-I went back as far as Starbuck’s 2017 Income Statement to get a feel for what the numbers looked like prior to COVID-19.
-My goal was to find any patterns or trends that were out of the ordinary.
-For example, I had to go back and research Starbuck’s 2018 income statement to find out that Net Income increased in 2018 due to ‘gains from the acquisition of our East China joint venture and the sale of our Tazo brand’.
-In this project, I am looking for trends and patterns versus one-time events as mentioned above.
-The process of collecting data was the most time-consuming part of the data prep by far as some financial data tables did not format properly and had to be manually entered.
+For this dashboard, I used Microsoft Excel to scrape all the financial data from Starbucks income statements going as far back as 2017.
+I went as far back as 2017 because I wanted to see a couple years of data prior to COVID-19.
+The process of collecting the data was by far the most time-consuming part of the data prep as some financial tables did not format properly and had to be manually entered.

 As much as I wanted to import the data into Python, I ended up doing all the data manipulation/modeling data in Excel.
-I did this for two reasons (1) It was just a more efficient workflow process to keep everything in Excel before importing spreadsheets into Tableau.
-(2) I wanted to visually seethe income statement in Excel as this is the norm in the FP&A industry.
-Just for reference, the data scraped from each of Starbuck’s financial statements was less than a hundred rows of data.
+I did this for two reasons (1) It was just a more efficient workflow process to keep everything already in Excel before importing spreadsheets into Tableau.
+(2) I wanted to visually see the income statement in Excel as this is likely the norm in the FP&A industry.
+Just for reference, each year’s income statement amounted to less than a hundred rows of data.

-The most complex part of the data prep was modeling the data correctly in Excel to make creating dashboards in Tableau a smoother process.
+The most complex part of the data prep was modeling the data correctly in Excel.
 In a way, I was essentially making my own datasets.
 There were a couple of times when working in Tableau, I had to go back into Excel to correctly model the data.

 Insights I Found Interesting

-The most interesting insight I gained from this project was learning that the International segment is Starbuck’s worst performing segment, in respect to net sales.
-More specifically, Starbucks saw its International licensed stores have the steeping sales decline from 2023 to 2024.
-Internationally speaking, Starbucks has the largest number of company operated stores in China.
+The most interesting insight I gained from the data was learning that Starbucks International segment is Starbucks’ worst performing segment, with respect to net sales.
+More specifically, Starbucks saw its international licensed stores have its steepest sales decline from 2023 to 2024.
+Internationally speaking, Starbucks has its largest number of company-operated stores in China.
 I googled “largest coffee shop in China” and found out that Luckin’ Coffee has recently surpassed Starbucks as the largest coffee shop in China.
 Coincidence?
-Starbucks is facing a fierce competitor in China that it has never seen in the United States.
-I can attest to this as I was thinking of doing a competitor analysis of other US publicly traded coffee shops, such as Black Rifle Coffee Company, Dutch Bros etc. but I decided against doing a competitor analysis for the mere fact that all the other US publicly traded coffee shops in the US hold a fraction of the market share when compared to Starbucks.
+It appears Starbucks is facing a fierce direct competitor in China that it has never seen the like of in the United States.

 What I Learned from this Project

-I created the ‘Operational Expense as a % of Net Sales’chart to help identify any possible instance where operational expense might beincreasing due to inflation and therefore would be reducing profit margins.
-Onthis chart, I wanted to add custom shapes but didn’t know what to add so I wentwith the stock shapes Tableau gives you.
+The ‘Operational Expense as a % of Net Sales’ chart was created to help identify any possible instance where operational expenses might be increasing due to inflation and therefore would be reducing profit margins.
+On this chart, I wanted to add custom shapes but didn’t know what to add so I went with the stock shapes Tableau gives you.

 I learned how to make a waterfall chart (bottom left) to visually show what net sales, operating expenses and operating profit appear like together in one chart.
-Like the Comparison Bar Chart, this is a visualization I had to refer to a tutorial because of the advanced logic / calculated fields involved in the building process.
-Unlike the Comparison Bar Chart, this type of bar chart has more practical usage and is often associated with larger consulting firms.
+Like the Comparison Bar Chart, this is a visualization I had to refer to a tutorial because of the advanced logic /calculated fields involved in the building process.
+Unlike the comparison bar chart though, this type of bar chart has more practical usage and has been popularized by large consulting companies.
 Despite this, this is the bar chart I thought about not including in the dashboard because it doesn’t quite flow with the story arc but decided to keep it at the last minute.

-Starbuck’s 2024 financial statement states that China’s ‘competitive environment’ as one factor in Starbuck’s lower than expected performance.
-China is Starbuck’s largest market outside the United States, so a decline in this market will have a significant impact overall for the company.
-It is just not China though, The Americas Company Owned stores also showed a significant decline in Net Sales as well.
+Starbucks2024 financial statement states that China’s ‘competitive environment’ as one factor in Starbuck’s lower than expected performance.
+China is Starbucks' largest market outside the United States, so a decline in this market will have a significant impact overall for the company.
+It is just not China though.
+The Americas segment’s company owned stores also showed a significant decline in net sales as well.

 It would be interesting to see in more detail what specific cities/states/regions of the United States had a greater sales decline than others etc. To answer those questions, you would probably want net sales store data to perform YoY same store analysis.